 Some of us choose to volunteer with private rescues that don’t euthanize any dogs.
 These rescues allow us to do so much good, working with dogs on any behavioral problems until they are the best dogs that they can be.

 Working with dogs at a municipal animal services provides less dependable outcomes.
 The dogs that private rescues don’t take are working against the clock.
 Every second at Animal Services makes it less likely that a dog will make it out alive.
-Despite the best efforts of staff and volunteers, the loud, crowded conditions and lack of sufficient exercise, socialization, and mental stimulation is traumatizing, and dogs develop behavior problems, even if they didn’t have problems initially.
+Despite the best efforts of staff and volunteers, the loud, crowded conditions and lack of sufficient exercise, socialization, and mental stimulation is traumatizing.
+Dogs develop behavior problems, even if they didn’t have problems initially.

 Faced with a dog displaying increasing behavior problems, who hasn’t been adopted, fostered, or taken by a private rescue, Animal Services has no choice but to euthanize.